 What is a mammogram?

-The recent development of digital mammography technology shows promise for improved breast imaging, in particular, for women less than 50 years of age, women with dense breast tissue or women who are premenopausal or perimenopausal.
-Digital mammography provides electronic images of the breasts that can be enhanced by computer technology, stored on computers and even transmitted electronically in situations where remote access to the mammogram is required.
+The recent development of digital mammography technology, used to perform a Digital Mammogram, shows promise for improved breast imaging, in particular, for women less than 50 years of age, women with dense breast tissue or women who are premenopausal or perimenopausal.
+Digital Mammography provides electronic images of the breasts that can be enhanced by computer technology, stored on computers and even transmitted electronically in situations where remote access to the mammogram is required.
 The procedure for a digital mammography is basically performed the same way as a standard mammogram.

-The result is a stack of image slices (similar to CT scan), which provides clear breast detail, and can eliminate false positive readings caused by overlapping tissue or dense breasts.
-Breast Tomosynthesis has been found to improve the detection of cancer (sensitivity) and also improve lesion visibility.
+The result is a stack of image slices (similar to a CT scan), which provides clear breast detail, and can eliminate false positive readings caused by overlapping tissue or dense breasts.
+Breast Tomosynthesis and 3D Mammography has been found to improve the detection of cancer (sensitivity) and also improve lesion visibility.

 Tomosynthesis is beneficial for baseline mammograms, dense breasts, a history of breast cancer and additional mammography views when appropriate.

-The Women’s Imaging Center at the Medical Sciences Pavilion is excited to be one of the first in the area to provide this service.
+The Women’s Imaging Center at the Medical Sciences Pavilion, the Fredricksen Outpatient Center and PinnacleHealth Imaging, Tristan Radiology Specialists in Camp Hill ,Union Deposit and Hershey are excited to be the first in the area to provide this service.

 Who should get a screening mammogram?